-The difference between accessibility and usability is easily confused, not obviously clear and seems to overlap, however, we are here to help!
+The difference between accessibility and usability is easily confused, not obviously clear and seems to overlap.
+Get your tea or coffee ready because we are here to help!

 What is accessibility?